git-developer/autosuspend/README.md

  *  Connected samba clients
  *  Reachable network clients

-This script is based on ` systemd` and does not make use of  `pm-utils`.
+This script is based on `systemd` and does not make use of `pm-utils`.
 It has been tested on Debian 8 (Jessie) with Tvheadend build 4.0.8~jessie.
-It should work on systems that meets the dependencies listed below.
+It should work on systems that meet the dependencies listed below.

 ##Prerequisites
 * systemd (part of Debian 8)